kkbrum/natstrat/cran-comments.md

 * Suggests or Enhances not in mainstream repositories: gurobi

-  This is a commercial optimization software, and is not required for the use of my package, although it is recommended.

 * Package suggested but not available for checking: 'gurobi'

+  'gurobi' is a commercial optimization software, and is not required for the use of my package, although it is recommended.
+Instructions for installation are included in the description.